pdfernhout/narrafirma/screenshots/screenshots-2017-12-07/README.md

 ### Intervention

 The intervention phase of PNI is about _changing the stories people tell_.
-NarraFirma follows the ideas for narrative interventions described in [Working with Stories](http://www.workingwithstories.org).
+NarraFirma follows the ideas for narrative interventions described in _[Working with Stories](http://www.workingwithstories.org)_.
 Some examples are:

  * Setting up a story sharing space